 PoLP aims to strike a balance between user functionality and the need to secure sensitive information in this evolving landscape.
 It advocates for limiting access rights for users, systems, and applications to the minimum necessary for their legitimate tasks.
 By doing so, PoLP helps minimize the potential impact of security incidents.

 The adoption of PoLP represents a proactive response to the growing complexity of cybersecurity risks in today's digital age.
 However, this overview only scratches the surface.
-To delve deeper, let's explore what exactly the Principle of Least Privilege entails.
+To delve deeper, let's explore what is Principle of Least Privilege definition.

 The principle of least privilege (PoLP), or "least privilege access," is a foundational security concept.
 It involves granting users or employees the minimum level of access permissions necessary to fulfill their job responsibilities within an organization's SaaS apps, data, or systems.